Table of Contents

 This Oklahoma Medicaid waiver is designed to help frail elders remain living in their homes, or the home of a family member, instead of in a nursing home environment.
 Seniors participating in the ADvantage Program can access a variety of long term care services, such as personal care and assistance, home modifications for increased safety and access, and adult day care.

-Participants in the program have the option to let the state manage the care services they receive or self-directing their own care.
-Self-direction—also referred to as participant direction or Cash and Counseling—is through the associated program, Consumer-Directed Personal Assistance Services & Supports (CD-PASS).
+Participants in this program have the option of letting the state manage the care services they receive or self-directing their own care.
+Self-direction—also referred to as participant direction or Cash and Counseling—is through the associated program option, Consumer-Directed Personal Assistance Services & Supports (CD-PASS).

-Under the CD-PASS program, participants are free to choose their own personal care providers.
-Family members, with some exceptions, are eligible to be hired and paid to provide personal care services to the participant.
-Originally not available statewide, the program became available in all Oklahoma counties as of November, 2015.
+Under the CD-PASS program option, participants are free to choose their own personal care providers.
+Family members are eligible to be hired and paid to provide personal care services to the participant.
+While some exceptions exist, in some conditions spouses and legal guardians can be paid to provide care.
+Originally not available statewide, the program became available in all Oklahoma counties as of November 2015.

 Another option available under ADvantage, is assisted living.
 Formally called the Assisted Living Service Option (ALSO).
 ALSO is available to all program participants.

 Financially, the ADvantage Waiver requires that applicants qualify for Oklahoma's Institutional Medicaid.
 Medicaid in Oklahoma is also referred to as SoonerCare.
-The SoonerCare income limit for long term care services for a single applicant is $2,205 per month.
+The SoonerCare income limit for long term care services, as of 2018, for a single applicant is $2,250 per month.
 The countable resources limit is $2,000.
 However, certain assets are considered exempt.
-For instance, an applicant’s primary home, given he or she lives in it, and it is valued under $560,000, is exempt.
+For instance, an applicant’s primary home, given he or she lives in it, and it is valued under $572,000, is exempt.

 Couples interested in preserving as much of their retirement savings as possible should consult a Medicaid planning adviser.
 These experts can usually help to restructure assets and income so that couples can maximize the spousal allowances and ensure eligibility.
 Read more.